Blood, boobs, clever kill scenes, and a killer out for revenge because they were wronged so many years ago? That was good stuff. Usually.

-With the remake of (House On) Sorority Row, which was talked up as being a return to the days of old school slasher flicks, we get off-screen kills with little blood or gore, VERY little shameless nudity or sex, characters that ALL deserve to die painfully, a sorry script that at times made me laugh and cry at the same time, and an ending filled with three "twists" that all sucked.
+Well, you can throw all of that shameless fun out the window, because this remake of House On Sorority Row is devoid of anything redeemable.
+Soroity Row was talked up as being "a return to the glory days of old school Slasher flicks," which is pretty much a lie.
+Off-screen kills with little blood or gore; VERY little shameless nudity or sex; characters that ALL deserve to die painfully; a sorry script that made us both laugh and cry at the same time; and an ending filled with three "twists" that all sucked.

-Let me give you a quick list: there's a chick named Chuggs... what kind of douche-baggery is that?; college chicks portrayed as mentally challenged, slutty, evil, plotting harpies... forget that one, its not too far from the truth actually; a tire iron with a knife on it that can be thrown with deadly accuracy down long hallways and easily bury itself right in the middle of someones forehead; bodies that don't immediately tumble over when a tire iron with a knife on it is thrown with deadly accuracy down a long hallway and easily bury itself right in the middle of their head forehead; A lame, fake, twist, the even more lame real twist, and then another twist before the credits that will make you roll your eyes in disgust.
+Let me give you a quick rundown: there's a chick named Chuggs... what kind of douche-baggery is that?; College chicks are portrayed as mentally challenged, slutty, evil, plotting harpies... forget that one, because it's not too far from the actual truth; there's a tire iron with a knives on it that can be thrown with deadly accuracy down long hallways and easily bury itself right in the middle of someones forehead; we get bodies that don't immediately tumble over when a tire iron with knives on it is thrown with deadly accuracy down a long hallway and easily buries itself right in the middle of their head forehead; there's a lame, "fake" twist, followed by an even more lame "real" twist, and then yet another twist before the credits that will make you roll your eyes in disgust.
 Or laugh.

 Do I need to say anymore?
 No?
 Good.